List of Green Lanterns: Ermey

 Ermey first appeared in Blackest Night: Tales of the Corps #3 (September 2009); he was the drill sergeant who trained Kilowog.
 He trained new recruits brutally, but only so they would be strong enough to survive as Lanterns.
 He was killed during a surprise attack on a group of Lanterns.
 It was from Ermey that Kilowog picked up the term "Poozer" which means "Useless Rookie".
-Ermey's name (and physical appearance) is a reference to the actor R. Lee Ermey, who has portrayed Drill Sergeants/figures of military authority in films such as Full Metal Jacket.
+Ermey's name and design are a reference to the actor R. Lee Ermey, who has portrayed Drill Sergeants/figures of military authority in films such as Full Metal Jacket.

 Ermey is later resurrected as a Black Lantern, with a more militaristic costume (and using his ring to create a black energy construct of a ceremonial sabre), in a gamble to stir powerful emotions in Kilowog by berating and abusing him for having once saved Sinestro's life and for having failed to train the now dead rookies.
 The reanimated Ermey enjoys some success as he is able to stir a reaction into Kilowog: a powerful rage against himself.
 However, before he can claim Kilowog's heart, he and the rest of the fallen Lanterns are ordered to devour the Oan main power battery.